Identity Document Verification – What You Need to Know

 Data Extraction

 Data extraction is the first step in the verification process.
-During this stage, details like name, date of birth, and document number are scanned and pulled from the provided document using technologies like Optical Character Recognition (OCR).
+During this stage, details like name, date of birth, and document number are scanned and pulled from the provided document using technologies like optical character recognition (OCR).
 This data is then compared against databases and other records to verify its authenticity.

 Document Authentication